wso2/choreo-samples/salesforce-products-to-stripe-products/readme.md

-Use template (Salesforce Products to Stripe Products) to migrate products in your Salesforce account to your Stripe account at once.
+# Salesforce Products to Stripe Products
 ## Use Case

-Using this template you can migrate your data from Salesforce to Stripe at once to keep your products in Stripe up to date with Salesforce.
+Using this sample you can migrate your data from Salesforce to Stripe at once to keep your products in Stripe up to date with Salesforce.

 ## Pre-requisites
-* Pull the template from central
-  `bal new -t choreo/salesforce_products_to_stripe_products <newProjectName>`
 * A Salesforce account
 * A Stripe account